-Students determine the research methods to be used to collect the data.
-Quantitative data collection methods include but are not limited to: surveys, questionnaires, structured interviews and content analysis.

-Students plan how, when and where they are going to carry out their research.
-Teachers may help students select an appropriate sample and should make students aware of relevant ethical issues.
-Relevant considerations for students may include:
+The teacher will help the student determine the research methods to be used to collect the data.
+The most common forms of qualitative research methods are interviews (either highly-, semi- or unstructured) and observation (participant and non-participant).
+The student should plan how, when and where they are going to carry out their research, and with whom.
+Teachers should help students select an appropriate sample and make students aware of relevant ethical issues.
+Relevant considerations for students include:

-- Who are you going to question? - How many people will you interview?
-How large is your sample? - What methods will you use to select your sample? - How will you distribute your questionnaires or conduct your interviews? - How will you record your data?
+- Who are you going to question or observe? - How many people will you observe or interview? - When and where will you conduct your observations or interviews? - How will you record your data?

-Students write a research proposal which specifies their topic, their research question(s) and (if appropriate) one or more hypotheses, the research methods to be used, the size of the sample and a timeframe showing when each stage of the research will be completed.
-This should be approved by the teacher before students undertake their enquiry.
+Students write a research proposal which specifies their topic, their research question(s) and hypothesis(es), the research methods to be used, the size of the sample and a timeframe showing when each stage of the research will be completed.
+This should be approved by the teacher before the student undertakes the research.